BangerTech/The-BangerTECH-Utility/README.md

 With this script you can choose which software you want to run on your Debian based SmartHome Server.
 After you´ve picked your choice it will install everything for you.
 There are two versions, one for ARM based Systems like a Raspberry Pi and one for X86 Linux Systems.
+2. Docker + Docker-Compose is required for all Docker Containers.

 1. openHABian
 2. Docker
 3. Docker + Docker-Compose